konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

 ## 3. Finding an inductive invariant

-To follow the methodology, we have to find $IndInv$.
+To follow the proof methodology, we have to find $IndInv$.
 We could try to use our goal invariant `consistency` as a candidate for the invariant.
 However, safety properties rarely work as inductive invariants.
 Intuitively, an inductive invariant should generalize all reachable states, and `consistency` is too weak for that role.